kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 ### Current AuthZ Support within Meshes

 Istio, Linkerd, and Cilium all support identity-aware authorization via vendored policies, but differ in mechanics and philosophy.
 Istio and Linkerd rely on mTLS-derived identities tightly coupled with service accounts, while Cilium broadens the scope using BPF-based identities tied to labels, IPs, and SPIFFE.
 Istio offers policy layering (namespace/system-wide), including support for DENY and CUSTOM rules, enforced at sidecars or ztunnel/waypoints.
 Linkerd injects proxies, emphasizes mTLS, and supports ALLOW/AUDIT — there's no DENY.
 Cilium stands apart with L3–L7 policy enforcement (via kernel or envoy), and broader match targets including pod/node selectors and CIDRs.
-It also uniquely maps identities into the datapath ([#CiliumIdentity[#CiliumIdentity]]), and supports explicit default-deny enforcement patterns.
+It also uniquely maps identities into the datapath ([#CiliumIdentity](#CiliumIdentity)), and supports explicit default-deny enforcement patterns.
 See [#state-of-the-world](#state-of-the-world) for more detailed comparison.

 ## API